-Section I: Introduction provides an overview of what is offered and how these services can contribute to the realization of the SDGs and other global commitments, for instance, to work on climate change, refugees and migration.
+Section I: Introduction.
+This provides an overview of what is offered and how these services can contribute to the realization of the SDGs and other global commitments, for instance, to work on climate change, refugees and migration.

-Section II: Our support to national governments, local governments and stakeholders includes an overview of UN-Habitat's tried and tested services and offerings.
+Section II: Our support to national governments, local governments and stakeholders includes the most up to date overview of UN-Habitat's tried and tested services and offerings, including two new sub-sections dedicated to Monitoring and Reporting for SDG Localization, and Innovation.
 UN-Habitat regularly receives requests for assistance to address particular challenges faced by cities, regions and countries, so this section is divided into sub-sections that allows readers to quickly locate services that would be most relevant for their context.
-The sub-sections are clustered in the following themes:
+The sub-sections are clustered in the following themes.

 - A Urban data, profiling, and monitoring

 - B Participatory processes

-- C Policy, legislation, and governance
+- © Policy, legislation, and governance

 - Planning and design

 - E Land, housing, and shelter

 - Basic services and infrastructure

 - G Economy and finance

-- Cities and climate change
+- H Cities and climate change

 - Capacity-building

+- Monitoring and reporting for SDG Localization

+- Innovation

-Section III: Our flagship programmes, provides details on UN-Habitat's recently launched global Flagship Programmes, which utilize and build on the tested experience and tools highlighted in Section II while bringing together a global ecosystem of partners and United Nations organizations for scaled-up impact.
-This section is divided into five subsections to elaborate the specific focuses and distinctions of each Flagship.
+Section III: Our flagship programmes provide updates on UN-Habitat's global Flagship Programmes launched in 2020, which use and build on the tested experience and tools highlighted in Section II while bringing together a global ecosystem of partners and United Nations organizations for scaled-up impact.
+This updated section is divided into five sub-sections to elaborate the specific elements of each Flagship, with their latest developments.
 These sub-sections are: